 In this article:

-Therefore, it is vital to ensure an adequate supply of fluids and electrolytes to your body for the regular functioning of your cells, organs, and systems.
+Therefore, it is vital to ensure an adequate supply of fluids and electrolytes in the body for the regular functioning of the cells, organs, and systems.
 Electrolytes can be obtained from the food and drinks you consume.

-While multiple commercial electrolyte drinks can be bought over the counter, they are often loaded with sweeteners and preservatives.
-On the other hand, homemade electrolyte drinks are devoid of chemicals and are fresh, healthy, and tasty.
+Note: It is essential to limit the electrolyte levels under the standard range, as an excess can cause problems.
+Multiple commercial electrolyte drinks are often loaded with sweeteners and preservatives, whereas homemade electrolyte drinks are devoid of chemicals and are fresh, healthy, and tasty.

 Know the Ingredients